Find out how to pay import VAT on goods you sell and send to UK buyers if you are based outside the UK, in a no deal Brexit.

 1. Work out the value of each item in your parcel

-The total value of a parcel is the total price paid for each item.
+The total value of a parcel is the total price paid by the customer for the goods.

 The total value does not include any duty you pay for the goods in your own country.